EtienneCmb/tensorpac/_sources/index.rst.txt

 Installation:
 *************

-Tensorpac is based on NumPy (>=1.12), SciPy and use `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
-For the installation, in a terminal run :
+Tensorpac is based on NumPy (>=1.12), SciPy and uses `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
+To install Tensorpac, just open a terminal and run :

 .. code-block:: bash